Audio By Carbonatix

 Breast Care International, together with Peace and Love Hospitals, visited the school as part of the “Let’s End Breast Cancer Project” in partnership with Teva Pharmaceuticals.
 The visit focused on educating students and getting them involved in sharing accurate information about the disease.

-President of Breast Care International, Dr Beatrice Wiafe Addai, said the decision to work with young people is intentional.
+President of Breast Care International, Dr. Beatrice Wiafe Addai, said the decision to work with young people is intentional.

-“We want to emphasise education and awareness among the youth because they are the future of the nation,” she said.
+“We want to emphasize education and awareness among the youth because they are the future of the nation,” she said.
 “If they are educated, they will go home and educate their mothers, grandmothers and relatives.”

 She said the aim is also to correct misconceptions.
 “They will grow with this knowledge so that in future they will not believe that breast cancer is caused by witchcraft,” she added.

-Dr Wiafe Addai said students can help reduce fear and stigma and use social media to share what they learn.
+Dr. Wiafe Addai said students can help reduce fear and stigma and use social media to share what they learn.

 “We want them to be ambassadors and continue the work.
 They are on social media, so they can take the message there for others to learn,” she said.